owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 Edit raw filter instead:
   Clicking on this text toggles the filter mode and you can enter the raw LDAP filter directly.
-  The "**%uid**" placeholder is replaced with the login name entered by the user upon login.
+  The ``%uid`` placeholder is replaced with the login name entered by the user upon login.

   Examples: